Skip to main content

 Year-round

-Daily limit is a total of 9 bottomfish (see Definitions), except surfperch.
+Daily limit is a total of 9 bottomfish (see Bottomfish definition), except surfperch.
 Subject to individual limits, seasons, and exceptions shown below.
-Fishing for bottomfish prohibited in waters deeper than 120’.
-See Bottomfish Closure.
+Fishing for bottomfish prohibited in waters seaward of the Bottomfish Closure, except lingcod, sablefish, and Pacific cod when halibut is open (see Bottomfish Closure below).
 Descending device required onboard vessels.

 Lingcod